Green Buildings

 SVVSD Green Buildings & Features

-Frederick High School is a LEED (Leadership in Energy and Environmental Design) registered school through the U.S. Green Building Council scoring 53 out of 110 possible points.
-LEED is an internationally recognized green building program providing building owners and operators with a framework for identifying and implementing practical and measurable green building design, construction, operations and maintenance solutions.
-Participation in the voluntary LEED process demonstrates leadership, innovation, environmental stewardship and social responsibility.
-LEED provides the tools to immediately impact building’s performance and bottom line, while providing healthy indoor spaces for a building’s occupants.
+Frederick High is a LEED (Leadership in Energy & Environmental Design) Silver Certified building through the U.S. Green Building Council scoring 53 out of 110 possible points.
+LEED is an internationally recognized green building program providing building owners and operators with a framework for identifying and implementing practical and measurable green building design, construction, operations, and maintenance solutions.
+Participation in the voluntary LEED process demonstrates leadership, innovation, environmental stewardship, and social responsibility.
+LEED provides the tools to immediately impact a building’s performance and bottom line while providing healthy indoor spaces for a building’s occupants.

 What do the students at FHS think about their schools’ green features?